A blood transfusion is when blood is given through a vein. The blood comes from a donor.

 |Copyright © Nucleus Medical Media, Inc.|

 How Long Will It Take?

 Will It Hurt?

-- Order blood tests to determine how effective the transfusion was.
+- Order blood tests to see how well the transfusion worked

 Call Your Doctor